Why is my pipe low water pressure

 Plumbing

-The answer to 'why is my pipe low water pressure' is that there are several common causes, including mineral buildup, leaks, or problems with the main water supply.
-Low water pressure can also be a symptom of a more serious plumbing issue.
+The answer to 'why is my pipe low water pressure' is that there are several common causes, including mineral buildup, leaks, or a problem with the main water supply.
+Low water pressure can be caused by a partial blockage in the pipe, a problem with the water heater, or an issue with the municipal water supply.

 Step-by-Step Guide